 Herbs like Indian valerian and jatamansi are natural herbal sleep aids with a calming influence and have been used in Ayurveda for centuries.
 Ashwagandha helps resistance to stress, and helps balance the mind and emotions.
 These and other rest-friendly herbs come together in our Blissful Sleep formula, prepared in the traditional Ayurvedic way, using only the best-quality ingredients.
 Deep Rest is a helpful formula if you find yourself waking up in the early hours of the morning, unable to get back to sleep.

 There is no magic bullet when it comes to managing stress.
-Each day we make choices, and every time we choose an activity that leads to less stress, or more resilience to stress, we move toward the upward cycle of emotional balance.
-So choose, starting today, and watch as your life begins to improve.
+Each day we make choices, and every time we choose an activity that leads to less stress, we move toward the upward cycle of emotional balance.
+Learn more about the Ayurvedic approach to stress management in our wellness hub.

 © 1999, 2021 Maharishi AyurVeda Products International, Inc. (MAPI).
 All Rights Reserved.
 MAPI does not provide medical advice, diagnosis or treatment.
 These statements have not been evaluated by the Food and Drug Administration.
 Products are not intended to diagnose, treat, cure or prevent any disease.
 See additional information.